Trendsetter: Jo Ahearne MW, Winemaker

 Jo Ahearne is an academically trained winemaker and a Master of Wine.
-She is currently producing wine under her own label in Croatia, more specifically on the island of Hvar in Southern Dalmatia.
-We met her during our three-month stay in Croatia in 2016.
-In this interview, she shed some light on various aspects of the Croatian wine industry and what it’s like to make wine in Croatia.
+She is currently producing Croatian wine under her namesake winery on the island of Hvar in South Dalmatia.
+In this interview, she sheds some light on the Croatian wine industry and what it’s like to make wine in Croatia.

 - Jo, thank you for taking the time to do this interview.
 Let’s start off by getting to know you, as a wine lover, a little better.
 Do you have an epiphany wine?